 Grade E (Poor): 0

-Figure 1 The main mechanisms of the therapeutic effect of mesenchymal stem cells.
-MSC: Mesenchymal stem cell; HGF: Hepatocyte growth factor; IGF-1: Inzulin-like growth factor-1; NGF: Nerve growth factor; VEGF: Vascular endothelial growth factor; TGF-Transforming growth factor-; IDO: Indoleamine-2,3-dioxygenase; IL-6: Interleukin-6.
+Figure 1 The main mechanisms of the therapeutic effect of MSCs.
+MSC: Mesenchymal stem cell; HGF: Hepatocyte growth factor; IGF-1: Insulin-like growth factor-1; NGF: Nerve growth factor; VEGF: Vascular endothelial growth factor; TGF-: Transforming growth factor-; IDO: Indoleamine-2,3-dioxygenase; IL-6: Interleukin-6.

 Figure 2 Expression of genes for immunoregulatory molecules and growth factors in the retina after intravitreal injection of pro-inflammatory cytokines.
-Mice were injected intravitrealy with pro-inflammatory cytokines IL-l, IFN- and TNF-10 ng of each, in a total volune of 4 μL) and the retinas from the control and treated eyes were harvested after 72 h.
-The expression of genes for IL-1, IL-6, TNF- and iNOS was determined in the retinas by real-time PCR.
+Mice were injected intravitreally with pro-inflammatory cytokines IL-l, IFN- and TNF- (10 ng of each, in a total volume of 4 μL), and the retinas from the control and treated eyes were harvested after 72 h.
+The expression of genes for IL-l, IL-6, TNF- and iNOS was determined in the retinas by real-time PCR.

 Figure 3 Spontaneous and cytokine induced production of immunoregulatory cytokines and growth factors by mouse mesenchymal stem cells.
 Mouse mesenchymal stem cells (8 × 104 cells in 1 mL of culture medium) were cultured for 48 h unstimulated (-) or in the presence of 10 ng/mL of IL-1 and TNF- (Cyt.)
 The concentrations of IL-6, LIF, VEGF, IGF-I, HGF and CCL2 in supernatants were determined by ELISA.
 IL-6: Interleukin-6; LIF: Leukemia inhibitory factor; VEGF: Vascular endothelial growth factor; IGF-I: Insulin-like growth factor-I; HGF: hepatocyte growth factor.

-Figure 4 The expression of genes for pro-inflammatory molecules in stimulated retinal explants and suppression of the gene expression by mesenchymal stem cells.
-Retinal explants were cultured for 48 h untreated (-), stimulated with IL-l, IFN- and TNF- (Cyt.) or stimulated with the cytokines in cultures containing MSCs (3 × 104 in 1 mL).
-The expression of genes for IL-1, IL-6 and iNOS in retinal explants was determined by real-time PCR.
-MSC: Mesenchymal stem cell; IL-6: Interleukin-6; IFN-: interferon-TNF-tumour necrosis factor-
+Figure 4 The expression of genes for pro-inflammatory molecules in stimulated retinal explants and suppression of the gene expression by MSCs.
+Retinal explants were cultured for 48 h untreated (-), stimulated with IL-l, IFN- and TNF- (Cyt.) or stimulated with the cytokines in cultures containing MSCs (3 × 104 in 1 mL).
+The expression of genes for IL-l, IL-6 and iNOS in retinal explants was determined by real-time PCR.
+MSC: Mesenchymal stem cell; IL-6: Interleukin-6; IL-l: Interleukin-l; iNOS: Inducible nitrox oxide synthase; MSC: Mesenchymal stem cell.